 For those who require Dual Hearing Protection, there are some industrial noise suppression headsets available which combine 360-degree Situational Awareness with dual protection while also allowing for face-to-face vocal communication too.

 Digital communication headsets offer some significant advantages over the traditional analog noise reduction headset.
 The most important benefit is the ability to perform digital speech processing.

 This key feature means that the headset has the ability to implement complex speech processing algorithms which increase the audibility of speech from both the wearer and surrounding team members, all while suppressing excessive ambient noise.
 The digital signal processor is able to identify and differentiate a variety of noise classes and then activate processing algorithms to suppress background sounds while boosting speech signals.

-These new features have transformed the ability of noise blocking headphones to deliver exceptional communication abilities within industrial environments that expose team members to dangerous noise levels.
+These new features have transformed the ability of noise-blocking headphones or noise reduction earmuffs to deliver exceptional communication abilities within industrial environments that expose team members to dangerous noise levels.